Guidance

 Where the ‘net’ subscription is £nil or a minus figure because the investor has withdrawn all the current year subscriptions, the old manager should report £nil current year subscriptions to the new manager and the date of the first subscription counting towards the subscription limit.

-For ISA managers not offering flexibility, where flexible ISAs are transferred in and their systems do not allow for the capture of a date of first subscription with £nil current year subscriptions, managers can continue to report as per current processes for 2017 to 2018.
+For ISA managers not offering flexibility, where flexible ISAs are transferred in and their systems do not allow for the capture of a date of first subscription with £nil current year subscriptions, managers should not capture or report the 6 April date of first subscription.

 Where a flexible ISA is transferred with ‘net’ current year subscriptions of £nil the ability to replace any current year income withdrawn prior to the transfer will be lost.

 Where flexible ISAs are included in a bulk transfer any withdrawals in the year of the bulk transfer but before the date of the bulk transfer — from current year or previous year funds — to the extent they were not replaced before the transfer — can be replaced with the new manager in the year of the bulk transfer without counting towards the subscription limit.
-Where the new manager does not offer flexibility, he must nevertheless allow replacement without counting towards the subscription limit.
+Where the new manager does not offer flexibility, they must nevertheless allow replacement without counting towards the subscription limit.

 Where the net subscriptions in the reporting year are a negative figure, for example because the investor has withdrawn previous year funds, the manager should report £nil current year subscriptions.